What Happens If the Bankruptcy Trustee Files an Objection to Your Discharge?

 • fail to obey a lawful court order, or

 In addition, you can expect the trustee to file an objection if you are not legally entitled to a bankruptcy discharge.
-Bankruptcy laws place limits on how often you can file for bankruptcy and receive a discharge.
-This means that if you recently filed for bankruptcy and received a discharge, you may not be eligible for another discharge for a number of years.
+Bankruptcy laws limit how often you can file for bankruptcy and receive a discharge.
+If you recently filed for bankruptcy and received a discharge, you may not be eligible for another discharge for several years.

 What Happens If the Trustee Objects to Your Discharge?